Zenemig/frontend-test/README.md

   * See a solution made in Ember.
 Use the framework in the best possible way (methodology /  structure).
 Choose the version of ecmascript you like.
 It is ok if you want to use another framework, but let us know.
   * Also see the use of dependency managers (npm, webpack, bower)
-  * Automate tasks with gulp, grunt or other tool of your choice
+  * Automate tasks with gulp, grunt or other tool of your choice (ember will handle this for you if you use it)
-  * An HTML written in the most semantic way possible (HTML5 / 5.1)
+  * HTML written in the most semantic way possible (HTML5 / 5.1)
   * CSS3 / 4 - With a pre-processor of CSS (the choice is at your discretion, but here we use SASS)
   * Mobile first and responsive layout